Giovanni Battista Scalabrini: Episcopate

 He also founded the "Deaf and Dumb Institute" in November 1879 to aid the hearing and speech impaired people and ordered that catechism be instructed in all the parishes in the diocese while in 1880 starting the diocesan newspaper "The Truth".
-In June 1884 a bout of colic threatened his health and it took a prolonged period to recover from his illness - this was also attributed to sheer exhaustion from his pastoral visitations.
+In June 1884 a bout of colic threatened his health and it took a prolonged period to recover from his illness – this was also attributed to sheer exhaustion from his pastoral visitations.
 He planned and presided the first National Catechetical Congress in 1889 which opened on 24 September and closed on 26 September.
 One cardinal as well as eleven bishops and 400 priests were in attendance to this congress; questions discussed included his proposal for a unified catechism that the then-Bishop of Mantua Giuseppe Melchiorre Sarto (the future Pope Pius X) supported.
 On 9 July 1887 he established the "Saint Raphael Association" (which was later disbanded in 1923) dedicated to the care and protection of migrants and he often gave lectures on the subject in various cities such as Milan.
 The bishop established the association with the aid of the Marquis Giovanni Volpe Landi and Giuseppe Toniolo.
 In 1893 or 1894 he once contracted a hydrocele during a horse ride and kept this a close secret but his brother Angelo knew about it.

 Scalabrini was convinced that Church-State relations could be repaired and thus prompted reconciliation while in 1885 the pope had asked him to look into how relations could be mended.
-The bishop also started working with millions of Italians forced to emigrate due to their dire conditions and therefore decided to establish a religious congregation in order to work with those people.
+The bishop also started working with millions of Italians forced to emigrate due to their dire conditions and therefore decided to establish a religious congregation to work with those people.
 He viewed migration as a social problem requiring urgent attention but also saw it as a challenge to the Christian faith that could be seen as a strong chance at evangelization.
 In 1887 he gave an address and recalled an instance where he met around 500 migrants at the Milan Railroad Station in 1880 which caused a "knot in the heart" which prompted him to do something to help those people; those migrants were taking the train to Genoa to take a ship to the United States of America.

-He seemed to be able to foretell that Giuseppe Melchiorre Sarto would become pope - this happened in 1903 - and he also seemed to predict that Francesco Sidoli would be raised into the episcopate which later happened in 1916.
+He seemed to be able to foretell that Giuseppe Melchiorre Sarto would become pope – this happened in 1903 – and he also seemed to predict that Francesco Sidoli would be raised into the episcopate which later happened in 1916.

 Friendships

 Scalabrini was close friends with Bishop Geremia Bonomelli and the two maintained correspondence until Scalabrini's death; they first got to know each other in 1868 and became close over time.
-The two were also close confidantes with whom there were no secrets and it is in Scalabrini's letters to Bonomelli that his thoughts and feelings are seen in a greater light.
+The two were also close confidantes between whom there were no secrets, and it is in Scalabrini's letters to Bonomelli that his thoughts and feelings are seen in a greater light.